Skip to main content

 cp terraform.tfvars.example terraform.tfvars

-Edit terraform.tfvars with these values:
+Edit terraform.tfvars with your values:

 environment = "dev"